jalanb/cde/readme.md

 First argument is a directory, subsequent arguments are prefixes of sub-directories.
 For example:

     $ kd /usr/local bi

-    /usr/local/bi
+is equivalent to

+    $ cd /usr/local/bin

-Or first argument is a file
+Or first argument is a file (cd'ing to a file can be very handy in conjuction with copy-and-paste of filenames), for example

     $ kd /bin/ls

+is equivalent to

-    /bin
+	$ cd /bin

-Or first argument is a stem of a directory/file. kd.py will add `*` on to such a stem, and will always find directories first, looking for files only if there are no such directories.
-In this example, kd looks for `/bin/l*`, and finds `/bin/ls`, which is a file, so the directory is again `/bin`
+Or the first argument is a stem of a directory/file. kd.py will add `*` on to such a stem, and cd to whatever that matches (see below).
+For example, `/bin/l*` matches `/bin/ls`, which is an existing file, whose parent is `/bin`.
+This can be handy when tab-completion only finds part of a filename

     $ kd /bin/l
-    /bin

-If nothing matches then give directories in $PATH which have matching executables
+If nothing matches then it tries directories in $PATH which have matching executables.
+For example, this will give `/bin`:

     $ kd ls
-    /bin

 When looking for partial names kd will look for each of these in turn, stopping as soon as it gets some match